yaxu/nime20/pattern.md

 ## Tidal composition

 The above definition of pattern does not say much about Tidal as an interface, but what follows from it is a rich approach to composition, supported by a large library of pattern combinators. _Composition_ is meant here in both a musical and computer scientific sense, in terms of composing together musical behaviours into new, generally more complex behaviours.
-Tidal supports a multitude of ways to combine patterns together, many based on Tidal's allowing patterns to be treated values; that is, any function that combines two values, can be used to combine two _patterns_ of values.[^In other words, in functional programming terms, in Tidal a pattern is an applicative functor.]
+Tidal supports a multitude of ways to combine patterns together, many based on Tidal's allowing patterns to be treated as values; that is, any function that combines two values, can be used to combine two _patterns_ of values.^[In other words, in functional programming terms, in Tidal a pattern is an applicative functor.]

 As a trivial example, let's combine two tidal patterns `fastcat [1,2,3]` and `fastcat [4,5]`.
 The first thing to note is that `fastcat` combines a list of patterns into a contiguous sequence, of equal durations over a cycle.
 The metrical cycle is in general the reference point in a Tidal operation, rather than a beat or step.
 Therefore, we need to combine two patterns with different structures - one has three events per cycle, and the other has two.
 We can visualise them like this: